KaizenCrew2023/RoadWarrior/decisions/ADR-3 Cloud Content Delivery Network at the Edge.md

-# ADR 3: Cloud Content Delivery Network at the Edge
+# ADR-3: Cloud Content Delivery Network at the Edge

 ## Context

-This section describes the forces at play, including technological, political, social, and project local.
-These forces are probably in tension, and should be called out as such.
-The language in this section is value neutral.
-It is simply describing facts.
+Road Warrior require their app to be international and be performant regardless of wordlwide location.

 ## Decision

-This section describes our response to these forces.
-It is stated in full sentences, woth active voice.
-"We will..."
+We will use a cloud content delivery network at the edge for serving content and APIs to the most suitable geo-location for the user.

 ## Status